Speed limits in Canada: Truck speed limiters

 Since 2009 in both Ontario and Québec, trucks must be equipped with devices to electronically limit their speed to 105 km/h.
 In 2012, an Ontario court ruled that the law violated the Canadian Charter of Rights and Freedoms, however the law was upheld by the Ontario Court of Appeal in 2015.
+In April 2024, 105 km/h speed limiters also became mandatory for commercial trucks in British Columbia.

 Radar detectors

 Radar detectors in Canada are legal only in British Columbia, Alberta and Saskatchewan.
 They are illegal to use or possess in the other provinces and all three territories.
 Regardless of whether they are used or not, police and law enforcement officers may confiscate radar detectors, operational or not, and impose substantial fines in provinces where radar detectors are illegal.
 Quebec penalizes $500 for use of a radar detector, along with confiscation of the device.

 Signage

 A speed limit sign reads "MAXIMUM XX", such as "MAXIMUM 80" for 80 km/h.
 A minimum speed sign reads "XX MINIMUM", such as "60 MINIMUM" for 60 km/h.